Explore Maui in 3 Days

 Not to mention, we provided an excellent trail recommendation along the Pipiwai Trail.

 Remember, you'll need to use this itinerary to replace both the East Maui One-Day Itinerary PLUS one additional day (your choice) from above!
 Want to see more of the Road to Hana & Beyond?
 This itinerary gives you a precise plan to achieve that purpose.

 Alternate Day: South Maui

-This day's Maui itinerary explores the incredible sights, attractions, beaches, and hiking trails of South Maui.
-South Maui is best known for its miles of white sandy beaches, spectacular coastal areas, snorkeling on its reefs, and expansive lava fields like La Perouse Bay.
+On this day, explore the incredible sights, attractions, beaches, and hiking trails of South Maui.
+Travelers praise South Maui for its miles of white sandy beaches, spectacular coastal areas, snorkeling on its reefs, and expansive lava fields like La Perouse Bay.